open-mmlab/mmaction2/docs/en/guide_to_framework.md

 h2YqqUhnR34.mp4 0
 ```

 Each line in the file represents the annotation of a video, where the first item denotes the video filename (e.g., `D32_1gwq35E.mp4`), and the second item represents the corresponding label (e.g., label `0` for `D32_1gwq35E.mp4`).
-In this dataset, there are only two categories.
+In this dataset, there are only `two` categories.

 ## Step1: Build a Pipeline

 In order to `decode`, `sample`, `resize`, `crop`, `format`, and `pack` the input video and corresponding annotation, we need to design a pipeline to handle these processes.
-Specifically, we design 7 `Transform` classes to build this video processing pipeline.
-Please note that all `Transform` classes in OpenMMLab must inherit from the `BaseTransform` class in `mmcv`, implement the abstract method `transform`, and be registered to the `TRANSFORMS` registry.
-For more detailed information about registry, please refer to [MMEngine Tutorial](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/registry.html).
+Specifically, we design seven `Transform` classes to build this video processing pipeline.
+Note that all `Transform` classes in OpenMMLab must inherit from the `BaseTransform` class in `mmcv`, implement the abstract method `transform`, and be registered to the `TRANSFORMS` registry.

 ```python
 import mmcv